AGhafaryy/CSE284_Final_Project/README.md

 * MSE for beta coefficients: 0.059025047364823356
 * RMSE for beta coefficients: 0.24295070974340321

+# QQ Plots

+Please go over the QQPlots notebook and PDF for result, or check the image below.

 # Datasets

 The datasets that we used and produced during our implementation can be found through our Google Drive link: